Gowtham-app-developer/Kotlin-Interview-Questions/README.md

 ## View Model Factory

 - If we need to pass some input data to the constructor of the viewModel, we need to create a factory class for viewModel.
+- __Reason:__ We cannot directly create the object of the ViewModel as it would not be aware of the lifecyclerOwner.

 __Example:__